johnnyreilly/reillys-on-tour/blog/2025-12-28-reflections-on-a-difficult-year/index.md

 This year has been very difficult for me.
 I have not had the year I expected to.
 It has been different.
 Something quite terrifying and horrible.
 But also, laced with humanity.
 I wanted to take some time to write it down.
 Often when I write, I'm trying to make the people reading smile.
 I am not, on this occasion.
 This is John in sincere mode.

+Here follows the tale of year, and where I find myself now.

 ## Warning signs

 In January, I travelled to Mumbai for work.
 I earn my bread as a software engineer for Investec, and we have an office there full of delightful people.
 On this particular trip I noticed an odd feeling in my right leg.
 It distracted and irritated me.
 Enough that for at least one night I had to turn in early as it was difficult to be around people whilst my right leg, and bizarrely my right buttock, twinged.